thierrygosselin/stackr/README.md

 **v.0.3.8**
 * fixed a bug in `filter_genotype_likelihood`, since the updated function to the interactive mode, some old code where still present in if/else sentences, breaking the code.
-Thanks to Jacomir Guzinski for the bug report.
+Thanks to Jaromir Guzinski for the bug report.

 **v.0.3.7**